EranJosh/EranJosh/README.md

 ## Hello, I am Eran Josh Reyes

-I specialize in digital services
+I am a 2nd Year BS Computer Science student from New Era University.
+Quite experienced in the field of digital services and programming

 <h2> Education</h2>